mz3r0/txtbuilder/README.md

 ### Pseudo Methods

-Syntax elements can be followed by a dot and the name of a python function.
-I'll now refer to them simply as 'methods'.
-User-defined methods are stored in a dictionary called **function_map**.
+Syntax elements can be followed by a dot and the name of a Python function.
+User-defined (pseudo) methods are stored in a dictionary called **function_map**.
 For example, `4.caps` will output the result of `caps(data[4])`.
-Consecutive calls are also possible, such as `3.strip.caps`.
+Consecutive calls are also possible, such as `3.strip.caps` with precedence from left to right.
+I like referring to using these methods as '**function-wrapping**'.

 Some examples:

-- strip - Same as python's strip.
+- strip - Same as Python's strip.
 - rpl_newline - Replaces `\n ` with `\n`
-- caps - To.upper()
+- caps - To `.upper()`
-- lower - To.lower()
+- lower - To `.lower()`
 - linktitle - Adds `- ` before the text
-- title - Str.title()
+- title - `.title()`

 > All functions are custom and 'wrap' some functionality, whether it's a custom function, a built-in or a lambda (although the latter is an antipattern).
 I initially built this program to format the description of my YouTube videos.
-I also like referring to using these special methods as '**function-wrapping**'.

 <br>